Our Staff

 About

-Navid Ahmad Hewadwal
+Navid Hewadwal

-Navid Ahmad Hewadwal
+Navid Hewadwal

 Legal Services Coordinator, Special Projects

-Prior to joining Human Rights First, Navid worked as a translator for the United States Agency for International Development (USAID) in Kabul, Afghanistan.
-He has years of experience as a translator and as an administrative assistant with local and international non-profit organizations in Afghanistan.
-He also served as a teacher and manager of the classes management committee at an education center in Kandahar, Afghanistan.
+Prior to joining Human Rights First, Navid worked for the United States Agency for International Development (USAID) in Kabul, Afghanistan.
+He has years of experience working with local and international non-profit organizations in Afghanistan.
+Navid completed his B.A. in Economics, Political Science, and Sociology at Bangalore University in 2016.
+He is fluent in English, Pashto, Dari, and Hindi.

 About